 A Bellevue real estate firm that has built commercial projects for Microsoft and SpaceLabs has something very different teed up: a seaside village in Ocean Shores.

 Anastasiou Development on Monday announced the details of the 43-acre project called Oyhut Bay, a master-planned, mixed-use development at the south end of the Ocean Shores peninsula, which is 135 miles southwest of Seattle in Grays Harbor County.

-Designed to be a walkable community, Oyhut Bay will have more than 200 cabins; restaurant and retail space, including a grocery store; and a lodge.
+Designed to be a walkable community, Oyhut Bay will have more than 200 cabins; restaurant and retail space.
 A 36-unit condo project that a previous developer built has already been completed there.